iluaster/google_drive_uploader/README.md

 $ sudo apt-get install libssl-dev

-If you have any problem or suggestion, please contact me.
+If you have any problem or suggestion, please feel free to contact me.